cloudmesh/cloudmesh-manual/docs/_sources/concepts/storage.rst.txt

    $ cms set storage=aws

 Monitor
 ~~~~~~~~

-This command monitors the status of commands in mongodb database and
+This command monitors the status of commands in the MongoDB database and
 refresh itself every 5 seconds.

 .. code:: bash

    $ cms storage monitor

 Run
 ~~~

-This command execute the commands in the mongodb that are in waiting status.
+This command executes the commands in the MongoDB that are in waiting status.

 .. code:: bash

    $ cms storage run

 Clean
 ~~~~~

-This command clean all the actions in mongodb database.
+This command cleans all the actions in the MongoDB database.

 .. code:: bash

    $ cms storage clean

 Create dir